diogro/cv/english.md

 ### Skills

-Quantitative genetics,  evolutionary theory, data analysis, agent based modeling, Bayesian modeling and statistics.
+Quantitative genetics,  evolutionary theory, data analysis, individual-based modeling, Bayesian modeling and statistics.

 ### Research interest

-Evolutionary processes and their interaction with modularity, genetics and development.
+The influence of genetic architecture on the evolution of complex traits.

 ### Languages